- Are you in the Armed Forces or have you left within the last 4 years?

 We claim tax relief on the costs you incur in travelling between your “main residence” and “temporary workplaces”.

 - A temporary workplace is a posting of 24 months or less.

 We apply the rules set out in sections 336 – 339 of the Income Tax (Earnings and Pensions) Act 2003 to see whether you can claim.
 If your circumstances meet the criteria, you’re entitled to claim tax relief on the cost of your travel at the approved HMRC mileage rates.

-We will then submit to HMRC, handle any questions on your behalf and chase them if there is any delay in your refund – it’s all part of our service.
+Once we have calculated your claim, we will then submit to HMRC, handle any questions on your behalf and chase them if there is any delay in your refund – it’s all part of our service.
 Your tax refund is sent to us and we then deduct our small fee and send the balance straight over to you.

 - How much could I get?

 On average, our clients get £750 per year, and we can reclaim your expenses for the last four complete tax years.
 So your first claim could be worth around £3000 which after our fees would be around £2520 in your pocket.
 This figure will vary depending on your individual situation.